-- All our MAC meetings begin with our St John Paul II Academy prayer.

-- MAC virtual and live worships for all children, staff, governors and directors.

-- Annual service of Commitment to celebrate the feast of St John Paul II (22nd October)

-- Mass for Vocations

-- Service of Remembrance

-- Prayer service for Refugees
+- All our MAC meetings begin with our St John Paul II Academy prayer. - MAC virtual and live worships for all children, staff, governors and directors. - Annual service of Commitment to celebrate the feast of St John Paul II (22nd October) - Mass for Vocations - Service of Remembrance - Prayer service for Refugees - Masses/Services are held during Advent and Lent for staff to come together in prayer.

 - Virtual Lent Worship

 - Phase worships throughout the year

 - Stations of the Cross during Lent

-• INSET Day - reflect on our vision and aims
+- INSET Day reflect on our vision and aims